emmastrand/EmmaStrand_Notebook/_posts/2020-01-31-ITS2-Sequencing-Protocol.md

 - 96-well plates, centrifuge, pipettes and filter tips, thermocycler

 Protocol:
-10 ng of DNA is the bare minimum required for ITS2 sequencing using this protocol.
+We start with 10 ng of DNA added to the master mix for this protocol.

 1. Check concentrations with [Qubit](https://emmastrand.github.io/EmmaStrand_Notebook/Qubit-Protocol/).
 2. Calculate volumes of DNA and water needed to dilute sample to 3.33 ng/μl concentration in 10 μl.